cp3402-students/project-2025-tr1-jcua-team1/documentation/deployment.md

     ```

-2. Ensure that a '.env' file is defined in the root directory.
+2. Ensure that a '.env' file is defined in the root directory (for example).
     ```
     MYSQL_DATABASE = ninjawarriors
     MYSQL_USER = ninjawarrior